 Q: How should entities get involved in the PS-Prep™ Program?

 A: There are several ways to get involved.
 First, we encourage organizations to submit comments and participate in one of the public forums on the topic.

 Second, by suggesting private sector standards to be adopted by DHS as part of the program.

-Notices of other opportunities to engage will be distributed through many sources, including FEMA's Infrastructure Protection Directorate and the DHS Private Sector Office.
+Notices of other opportunities to engage will be distributed through many sources, including FEMA's Office of Infrastructure Protection and the DHS Private Sector Office.
 Anyone may subscribe to these updates from the www.fema.gov and www.fema.gov/privatesectorpreparedness web pages.
 Interested parties are encouraged to monitor these web pages for program updates.